ajprogramdev/HoverColorGrid/README.md

 color and displays random colors.

 # Concepts:
+ - DOM manipulation
-⋅⋅- event listeners
+ - event listeners
-⋅⋅* element creation
+ - element creation
-⋅⋅* class manipulation
+ - class manipulation

 # Functions:
  ### createGrid(size): Argument used to determine the size of the grid and creates it.
-       ⋅⋅* The display of the children is 'Grid'.
+       - The display of the children is 'Grid'.
-       ⋅⋅* The grid id is #grid-build.
+      - The grid id is #grid-build.
-        ⋅⋅* calls:createChildBoxes(size);
+        - calls:createChildBoxes(size);
-      ⋅⋅* getWhiteColor();
+      - getWhiteColor();
  ### createChildBoxes(size):
-                     ..* Argument used to determine the amount of divs to be created.
+                    - Argument used to determine the amount of divs to be created.
-                    *Each div gets a class named .div-hover.
+                    - Each div gets a class named .div-hover.
-                    *Each div is appended to the #grid-build.
+                    - Each div is appended to the #grid-build.
 ### clearGrid():
-                      Takes no arguments,removes #grid-build's children till empty.
+                      - Takes no arguments,removes #grid-build's children till empty.

 ### generateRandomColors():
-            Takes no arguments, sets random color on 'mouseover' on all .div-hover items.
+           - Takes no arguments, sets random color on 'mouseover' on all .div-hover items.
 ### getWhiteColor():
-     Takes no arguments, sets primary color on, 'mouseover' on all .div-hover items.
+     - Takes no arguments, sets primary color on, 'mouseover' on all .div-hover items.

 # Assets: